 Cartographers use mathematics, survey data, demographic reports and other information to create maps of the earth's surface for a wide variety of uses.
 Working for social scientists, they might create maps that reflect demographic and population statistics.
 Other types of maps include land use maps, which indicate the locations of urban areas, forest ranges, parks, mining and drilling operations and different types of agriculture, and topographic maps, which describe natural features and elevations.
 Cartographers must be proficient in computer-aided design, photographic programs, map creation programs and statistical analysis.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for cartographers and photogrammetrists are expected to increase by 3,600, or 29%, between 2014 and 2024.
-The same site notes that the median annual income for this profession in 2015 was $61,880.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for cartographers and photogrammetrists are expected to increase much faster than average by 1,700, or 15%, between 2018 and 2028.
+The same site notes that the median annual income for this profession in 2018 was $64,430.